theNewDynamic/aba-icc/_cases-events/ruto-and-sang-events-henry-kiprono-kosgey.md

 slug: ruto-and-sang-events-henry-kiprono-kosgey
 ---

-The Office of the Prosecutor made public a summonses to appear for Kosgey on December 15, 2010.
+The Office of the Prosecutor issued and made public a summonses to appear for Kosgey on March 8, 2011.
 Charges were not confirmed by Pre-Trial Chamber II.